tkhduracell/node_kola-launcher/README.md

 kola-launcher
 -------------

-A program that launches kola.
+A wrapper script that downloads a dropbox file before it launches a program.

+## Scripts
+    pkg: Create .exe file for windows environements
+    release: Does a package release to GITHUB